-Southwest Connector Interchange (Veterans Parkway) and Corridor Location Study
+Veterans Parkway: Southwest Connector Interchange and Corridor Location Study

 With the achievement of logical termini and independent utility, new approaches to address future transportation system needs in the corridor were also studied.
 For the first time, planners working on behalf of Warren County were involved in the development of goals, objectives, and needs for the Study.
 One area of focus for transportation planners was the assessment of multimodal needs throughout the Study Area.
-While the Study Area was within the DMAMPO planning area boundary, the Study advanced multimodal travel alternatives, improvements to the Great Western Trail, and sustainable best practices into a primarily rural area.
-The alignment alternatives were evaluated to determine their impact to environmental resources, including wetlands, floodplains, threatened and endangered species, and cultural resources.
+While the Study Area was within the DMAMPO planning area boundary, the Study advanced multimodal travel alternatives, improvements to the Great Western Trail, and sustainable best practices in a primarily rural area.
+The alignment alternatives were evaluated to determine their impact on environmental resources, including wetlands, floodplains, threatened and endangered species, and cultural resources.
 The layering of traffic data, natural and human environment features mapping, and project alternative conceptual drawings enabled the most feasible and prudent alternative corridor alignments to be revealed.

 Public engagement utilized throughout the Study included meetings, a website, and individual communication with interested individuals.
 Engaging the public to determine the recommended alignment alternative was important in determining if Veterans Parkway would improve access and mobility throughout the Study Area.
-Meeting with groups like the Southwest Economic Development Cooperative, representing various cities and counties in the southwest Des Moines Metropolitan Area, improved the overall understanding of potential impacts Veterans Parkway may have on the surrounding region.
+Meeting with groups like the Southwest Economic Development Cooperative, representing various cities and counties in the southwest Des Moines Metropolitan Area, improved the overall understanding of the potential impacts Veterans Parkway may have on the surrounding region.

-The Study’s recommended alignment supported the economic development goals of the City of West Des Moines, City of Cumming, and the Warren County Economic Development Corporation by maintaining large developable parcels along the corridor.
+The Study’s recommended alignment supported the economic development goals of the City of West Des Moines, the City of Cumming, and the Warren County Economic Development Corporation by maintaining large developable parcels along the corridor.
 The recommended alignment also minimizes right-of-way costs by using a publicly-owned transportation corridor that provided for the concurrent reconstruction of the Great Western Trail during roadway construction.
 By following the recommended alignment, improved access will further opportunities in Northwest Warren County.
 The current construction of a second data center by the Microsoft Corporation in West Des Moines, located adjacent to the northern project terminus at Iowa Highway 5, is expected to accelerate additional economic development and new commercial, industrial, and residential growth along the corridor.